Vice President of the Supreme Court (Spain): Appointment

 According to the Organic Act of the Judiciary of 1985, amended in 2013 to include the figure of the vice president, the vice president will be elected in the first ordinary Plenary meeting of the General Council of the Judiciary (CGPJ).
 To be appointed vice president, the Plenary must approve the candidate chosen by the President of the Supreme Court by absolute majority.
 If this majority is not reached, the president must propose another candidate.

 In order to be a candidate, the candidate must have the status of Magistrate of the Supreme Court, be on active duty and meet the requirements to be President of a Supreme Court Chamber.
 The application must be public and communicated to the members of the CGPJ one week in advance.

 Dismissal

 In accordance with Section 589 of the Organic Act of the Judiciary, apart from the end of the term of office, the vice president may be dismissed by the Plenary of the council with a justified reason if approved by three fifths of it.
+If, once their term has ended, another vice-president has not been elected, the acting vice-presidency is assumed by the most senior president of Chamber of the Supreme Court, as happened in 2019.